Alice Marsh

 Alice Glass Kirkpatrick (October 11, 1911 – December 9, 1976), best known as Alice Marsh, was an American socialite and political hostess who was the long-time mistress of U.S. President Lyndon B. Johnson.
-Their affair lasted twenty-five years, during which she advised him on matters both political and non-political.
+Their affair began in 1938 and ended in the 1960s due to Marsh's disagreement with Johnson's policy regarding the Vietnam War.
+Throughout this period, they were both married to other people (Johnson to Lady Bird Johnson and Marsh, starting in 1940, to several successive men) but they continued to have an ongoing intimate relation, although their sexual relation may have ceased.

 Early life

 She was born in Lott, Texas, the daughter of Judith and George Glass.
 She also had a sister Mary Louise Glass.
 She grew up and attended high school in Marlin, Texas and attended Texas Christian University and Columbia University.

 First marriage and meeting LBJ

 After graduating from Columbia, Glass moved to Austin, Texas where she worked as a secretary to state senator William R. Poage.
 In 1931, at a party, she met Charles E. Marsh, the powerful publisher of the Austin American-Statesman newspaper in Texas.
 Marsh was married and twenty-four years her senior; despite this, Glass became his mistress.
 Marsh reportedly showered her with gifts.
 Glass's cousin said: "The first time she came back to Marlin and walked down the street in her New York clothes and her jewels, women came running out of the shops to stare at her."

 While Marsh was still married, Glass gave birth to two children: a daughter, Diana and a son, Michael.
-Marsh left his wife and the couple moved in together at home he had built specifically for her called Longlea, in Boston, Virginia.
+Marsh left his wife and the couple moved in together at a home he had built specifically for her called Longlea, in Boston, Virginia.
 However, Glass refused to marry Marsh until 1940.

 During her affair with Marsh, Glass met Lyndon B. Johnson, a first-term Congressman from Texas, when he first came to Longlea in 1937; Marsh was a patron and supporter of Johnson.
 Glass was reportedly immediately attracted to Johnson.
 Robert Caro, Johnson's biographer, said of their first meeting: "She believed that he was unlike the other politicians who came to Longlea, and whose conversation revealed, before a weekend was over, that their only interest was personal advancement...
 She believed that she had finally met a politician who was not constantly scheming on behalf of his ambition, a politician whose dreams were for others rather than for himself."